cmderdev/cmder/README.md

 ### Changing Cmder Default `cmd.exe` Prompt Config File

-The default Cmder shell `cmd::Cmder` propmt is customized using `Clink` and is configured by editing a config file that exists in one of two locations:
+The default Cmder shell `cmd::Cmder` prompt is customized using `Clink` and is configured by editing a config file that exists in one of two locations:

 - Single User Portable Config `%CMDER_ROOT%\config\cmder_prompt_config.lua`
 - Shared Cmder install with Non-Portable Individual User Config `%CMDER_USER_CONFIG%\cmder_prompt_config.lua`